hatzel/gwv-projekt/slides.md

 * 'packing' board states
   * One board state is an integer (64-bit)
   * This way we save a lot of memory

-## Pattern Databases (PDBs)
-* Used as improved heuristic for A*
-* Minimum steps needed from a given set of nodes to get to goal node
-  * Additive
-  * Maxing (Non additive)

-## Creation
-* We search from goal node and store found patterns
-* Creation is very space intensive
-  * Using BFS is very space intensive
-  * DFS is way to slow
-* In practice it turned out that we were constrained more by DFS's speed than BFS's memory usage on our systems
-* We decided to go with BFS

-## Reading Databases
-* A database containing 16!/9! ~ 57,000,000 items is ~450MB in size
-* We cant generate more than a few million nodes
-* End up with 8MB of data for a million patterns
-* We load the database into RAM at startup
-* Binary Search to find the costs corresponding to a state
-  * Very fast: O(log(n))
-  * We benefit more from larger PDBs

-## Outlook
-* Parallelization
-* Additive PDBs
-* Larger PDBs